tweag/rust-alpine-mimalloc/README.md

 # `rust-alpine-mimalloc`

-This Docker image builds upon the `alpine:edge` image, provides `cargo`/`rustc` and replaces the default musl malloc implementation with [`mimalloc`](https://github.com/microsoft/mimalloc).
+This Docker image builds upon the `alpine:latest` image, provides `cargo`/`rustc` and replaces the default musl malloc implementation with [`mimalloc`](https://github.com/microsoft/mimalloc).
 If you build Rust or C/C++ static executables in this image, the resulting